Concrete Strength Grades Explained: How to Choose the Right Concrete for Your Project

 Water-Cement Ratio

 The water-cement ratio is crucial for achieving target strength.
+5 Lower ratios generally produce higher strengths but may affect workability.

 Typical Ratios by Grade: